abenjamin1313/aurelia-input-manager/README.md

 ## Development server
 Download the basic script setup [Download Aurelia Porject](http://aurelia.io/downloads/basic-aurelia-project.zip)
+also run
+npm install aurelia-cli -g
+To create the project, run au new from the command line.
+You will be presented with a number of options.

 #### NodeJS with npm
 To start up a simple web server in the project folder, first globally install the http-server command with